Keir Starmer: Welsh Labour doing things 'differently and better'

 He also paid tribute to Welsh soldiers currently stationed in Estonia amid the Russian-Ukraine war.

-Sir Keir was speaking ahead of his speech at the Welsh Labour conference in Llandudno this weekend.
+Sir Keir was addressing Welsh Labour's conference in Llandudno on Saturday.

-"A Welsh Labour government is the living proof of what Labour in power looks like, how things can be done differently and better," Sir Kier said.
+"A Welsh Labour government is the living proof of what Labour in power looks like, how things can be done differently and better," Sir Keir said.

 "You demonstrate daily the difference Labour really makes.
 A blueprint for what Labour can do across the UK."